logfellow/logstash-logback-encoder/CONTRIBUTING.md

  */
 ```

-The project makes use of the great https://github.com/mathieucarbou/license-maven-plugin[Mycila Maven License Plugin] to check for the presence of a valid header in source files during the build process.
+The project makes use of the great [Mycila Maven License Plugin](https://github.com/mathieucarbou/license-maven-plugin) to check for the presence of a valid header in source files during the build process.

 You can manually check your source files by invoking the plugin manually on the command line as follows: